Antakya: French Mandate and Turkish annexation

-Antioch was part of the Sanjak of Alexandretta during the Mandate for Syria and the Lebanon, until it was made the Hatay State in 1938, after Turkish pressure.
-An Arab nationalist newspaper in the city, run by Zaki al-Arsuzi, was shut down by the Turks.
-The annexation of the Hatay State by Turkey in 1939, creating the Hatay Province, caused an exodus of Christians and Alawites from Antioch east to the French Mandate.
+Antioch was part of the Sanjak of Alexandretta during the Mandate for Syria and the Lebanon, until it was made Hatay State in 1938 after Turkish pressure.
+An Arab nationalist newspaper in the city run by Zaki al-Arsuzi was shut down by the Turks.
+On 30 May 1938, an Arab was killed during a riot by a Turkish crowd.
+On 7 July 1938, the Turkish army entered Antioch.
+The annexation of the Hatay State by Turkey in 1939, creating Hatay Province, caused an exodus of Christians and Alawites from Antioch east to the French Mandate.

+The district of Antakya was created in 2013 from part of the former central district of Hatay.

 Demographics

 Language

-A British traveller visiting Antakya in 1798 reported that generally, Turkish was spoken, while, by contrast, the prevalent language at Aleppo at the time was Arabic.
+A British traveller visiting Antakya in 1798 reported that generally, Turkish was spoken, while, by contrast, the prevalent language in Aleppo at the time was Arabic.
 Most Alawites and Armenians spoke Turkish as a second language.

 Religion

-In 1935, Turkish and Arab Muslims made more than 80% of population.
+In 1935, Turkish and Arab Muslims made more than 80% of the population.

-Antakya was home to one of the most ancient Jewish communities for over 2,200 years.
+Antakya was home to one of the most ancient Jewish communities for over 2200 years.